 How do hospitals in your state rank?

 In addition to looking up specific hospitals, you can also see how well hospitals overall rate in your state.
 The Leapfrog Group provides information on the number of hospitals in each state which received an “A” grade.

 Use Kaiser Health News’ tool to find information on Medicare penalties.

-Another way to learn which hospitals that struggle with safety issues is to analyze federal data on payments to hospitals.
+Another way to learn which hospitals struggle with safety issues is to analyze federal data on payments to hospitals.
 The federal government cuts payments to hospitals with high rates of hospital readmissions and those with the highest numbers of infections and patient injuries.

 Fortunately, Kaiser Health News has made this process easy.
 Use their website tool to look up hospitals by name or location to find out if Medicare imposed penalties for either readmissions or hospital-acquired conditions such as infections and patient injuries.